HRNUG/Organization/.github/ISSUE_TEMPLATE/new_meetup.md

 name: New Meetup
 about: Used to anounce meetups
 title: 'Month DD, 2020 Meeting'
-labels: 'Need Speaker' 'Need Sponsor'
+labels: Need Speaker, Need Sponsor
 assignees: ''

 ---